cfsworkload/blue-messenger/README.md

 You have now successfully binded "Monitoring and Analytics" and "Auto-Scaling" services to your web application.

-## Fork project to personal Jazz Repo space
+## Fork project to personal DevOPs space

 Our next goal, is to fork the publicly accessible repository hosted in hub.jazz.net into your personal DevOPs space.
 Once we do this, we will be able to deploy the code to Bluemix and spin